keroyan/nValorant/README.md

 ## Features

+## Features

+- In-deep analyzing technology
+    - This feature will come later on
-- Automatic Login
+- Automatic authentication
-- Automatic Launch ( Run the game through the app )
-- See Live Teammates & Opponents
+- Launcher
+- You can see
+    - The store
+    - Player
         - Rank
+        - Progression
-  - Level
+        - Card/Banner
-  - and more
+        - and much more!
-- See your stats more in-deep
+- Automatic updater

+Application is in progress meaning many of these features aren't added but will be added in the feature, hence check this repo often for more updates

 ## Libraries